madebyrobq/Ortho4x10TKL/README.md

 ### Case

+Can be 3D printed or CNC'd

+Case Parts
+* Plate - 1.5mm, can be laser cut
+* Top Case (multiple options)
+  * Angled slot for iPad Mini (6th gen)
-todo
+  * todo
+* Bottom Case
+* 4x M2.5 12mm counter sunk screws
+* (if 3D printing) 4x M2.5 5mm hex standoffs or similar nut
+* Feet/bumpons

 ## What's Next

 I'm quite satisfied with getting this working, and I had to order a minimum of 5 PCBs so I don't plan on making more for a while.
 But if you find this and use it as an example, here are some ideas of what could be added or improved:
+* Layouts
+  * Support for more spacebar layouts like 2u in between the existing keys
+  * Clip-in stabilizer support
+* PCB design
   * Cluster or consolidate the Reset and Boot pins.
 I was more concerned with finding a place they fit and were easy to route, but it's quite odd especially now that I know you have to either press them both simultaneously or hold Boot while plugging in the USB (which I put on opposite sides).
   * Improve routing and reduce PCB "forehead".
-Although I kind of like the look.
+But I kind of like the look.
-* Support for more spacebar layouts like 2u
+  * Try another MCU.
+The Raspberry Pi is totally fine, but there are other MCUs that have more packaged features like flash and crystal, so that would be fewer parts to order, and easier to route.
+* Other features
   * Add more hardware features like LEDs, ESD, etc.
-* Breakout pins to add hardware features or a daughterboard later
+  * Breakout pins to add hardware features or a daughter board later
-* Try a different MCU.
-The Raspberry Pi is totally fine, but there are other MCUs that have more packaged features like flash and crystal, so that would be less parts required and easier to route.

 ## Thanks to

-For excellent custom keyboard and PCB tutorials: [Noah Kiser](https://www.youtube.com/@noahkiser), [Joe Scotto](https://www.youtube.com/@joe_scotto)
+For excellent custom keyboard and PCB tutorials (highly recommend starting here if you are interested): [Noah Kiser](https://www.youtube.com/@noahkiser), [Joe Scotto](https://www.youtube.com/@joe_scotto)

 For layout inspiration: Zicodia ("LMAO"), tominabox1 and whydobearsxplod ("QAZ"), Jack Humbert ("Planck")

 ## Disclaimer

 **Offered without warranty or liability!
-Use/modify/order at your own risk.**
+Use/modify/order at your own risk.
+No customer support.**

-This is my first PCB and for a first attempt it turned out pretty good, but it definitely isn't perfect or thoroughly tested yet.

-No customer support, but simple questions/suggestions/improvements may be considered.

-If you want to know _how_ or _why_ I did something (especially PCB related) tutorials online can explain it better than I can, so I suggest looking elsewhere.
+For a first attempt, and as a hobby project, it turned out quite well!
+But this was just for fun and not made with the rigor or intent to commercialize it (for now...) so it isn't perfect.

+Feel free to use this repository under the license provided.
+If it helps you make something cool, I want to see it!